Office: (617) 354-6394

 Our Drop-In Program & Telephone Helpline is open 55-hours, 6 days a week (Monday through Friday: 10am-8pm & Saturdays 10am-3pm).
 Throughout the month, we offer between 20-30 different free groups and workshops each month.
 Read below for more information on all our programs!

-Our Drop-In Program provides a safe space, access to our 3-story home, where vulnerable women can access a wide variety of resources to help them improve their lives and/or address their daily needs, including:
+Our Drop-In Program provides a safe space, access to our 4-story home, where vulnerable women can access a wide variety of resources to help them improve their lives and/or address their daily needs, including:

-A safe daytime refuge for all who identify as women, with access to our living room, library, computer labs, garden, and art spaces
+A safe daytime refuge for all who identify as women, with access to our living room, library, kitchen, computer labs, garden, and art spaces

 Computer and telephone access with print, scan, and fax services